 Cappelli M, Zemek R, Polihronis C, Thibedeau NR, Kennedy A, Gray C, Jabbour M, Reid S, Cloutier P. The HEADS-ED: Evaluating the Clinical Use of a Brief, Action-Oriented, Pediatric Mental Health Screening Tool.
 Pediatric Emergency Care.
 2017 May 23.

 What is it about?

-Mental health disorders in children and young people are occuring in record numbers with seemingly more complex manifestations.
-Long waits for both emergency and mental health reviews in over-crowded waiting rooms are not ideal.
+Mental health disorders in children and young people are occurring in record numbers with seemingly more complex manifestations.
+Long waits for both emergency and mental health reviews in overcrowded waiting rooms are not ideal.
 Nor are some blanket policies to admit all cases overnight for a period of reflection, often to wards with young children – an environment not tailored to their needs.
 This study aimed to standardise the assessment of children and young people with mental health disorders presenting to ED.

 Why does it matter?

 This research team developed a clinical tool, HEADS-ED.
 It is a validated tool based on seven variables (Home, Education, Activities, Drugs and Alcohol, Suicidality, Emotions and Discharge resources), with each scoring between 0-2.
 A previous study noted a sensitivity of 82% and specificity of 87% for predicting the need for admission or consult (when completed by crisis intervention workers).